 Art’s Post-Rational Future

-The “left brain” with it’s linear either/or logic, grounds us in our reach towards the limits of the knowable.
-It reveals reality to us through the exactitude of reason, granting us unrivaled powers over the material world.
+The “left brain” with it’s intellect, grounds us in our reach towards the limits of the knowable.
+It brings us into contact with reality through our reason, granting our species unrivaled powers over the material world.

 Reality is infinite.

-The artistic impulse does not derive from logic or linearity.
-It bubbles up from the depths of a numinous “right brain” ocean of both/and, a place where logic breeds puzzlement and paradox.
-Our prehistoric ancestors swam there freely as seamless parts of a flourishing whole.
-Our genes remember: the flux and flex of gills, our shocking first gasps as we crawled–or were dragged–on to civilization’s shores and inland.
+The artistic impulse does not derive from intellect, but bubbles up from the numinous depths of a “right brain” ocean of both/and.
+Here, logic breeds puzzlement and paradox; knowledge resides in the marrow of bones.
+Here our prehistoric ancestors once swam freely as seamless parts of a flourishing whole.
+Our genes remember: the flux and flex of gills, our shocking first gasps as we crawled–or were dragged–on to civilization’s shores.
 The painful formation of lungs.

 Meanwhile, quietly, like spores of possibility, the dormant gills in all of us are beginning to wake up.